EquinoxRealms/Rules/english.md

 #Network Rules

 1) You must obey all instructions provided by Equinox staff members.
+If you believe a staff member is incorrectly punishing or using inappropriate methods, do not hesitate to email [email] and provide evidence and information regarding the staff member and the situation.

 2) Encouraging, helping or guiding players to break rules is not permitted.
-You will be held responsible for leading a player into inappropriate actions.
+You will be held responsible for leading a player into prohibited actions.

 3) Logging onto the network with alternative accounts to bypass your ban (also known as ban evading), is not allowed and will result in a permenant ban to all accounts which are associated with the originial account.